brevzin/brevzin.github.io/_posts/2025-06-09-reflection-ts.md

 ### A First Comparison

-We haven't yet implemented all the pieces we need to implement `is_structural` using the Reflection TS, but we have this first example.
+We haven't yet implemented all the pieces we need to implement `is_structural` using the Reflection TS, but we have for this first example.
 Let's compare what it would look like to write a function that takes an `enum` and returns the string name of its first enumerator.
 It may not be the most compelling reflection use-case, but it still requires interesting things.

 ```cpp
 template <class T>